Unlocking Multidimensional Integration with Quantum Adaptive Importance Sampling: Methods

 To quantify and correct this bias, we conceptually partition the integration domain into three regions: \begin{itemize} \item The \textbf{Important Region} $\Omega_{I}\subset\Omega^-$, containing basis states with significant integrand values and high sampling probability. \item The \textbf{Boundary Region} $\Omega_{B}\subset\Omega^-$, containing adjacent states that surround the Important Region. \item The \textbf{Noise Region} $\Omega_{N}\subset\Omega^-$, consisting of states that are sporadically observed and vary, as a set, across different measurement runs due to shot noise.
 These states contain low but non-zero probability and appear in isolation, without adjacent measured states. \end{itemize} The union of these regions is $\Omega^-= \Omega_{I} \cup \Omega_{B} \cup \Omega_{N}$.
 For $M$ measured states after $N$ quantum measurements, the separation defined above identifies the $N_I$ states belonging to the core of the Important Region and the $N_{B\cup N} = N_B + N_N$ states in the Boundary and Noise Regions, respectively, such that $M = N_I + N_{B\cup N}$.

 Our strategy to correct the bias introduced by the unobserved states is to assume that the observed Boundary and Noise Regions are representative samples from the otherwise unobserved region $\Omega\setminus\Omega^-$.
+This is a heuristic assumption introduced to ensure that every otherwise empty tile is populated without requiring extra sampling.
 Essentially, we build a representative approximation for what we call the non-Important Region $\Omega_{N-I}= ( \Omega \setminus \Omega^- ) \cup \Omega_{B} \cup \Omega_{N} $ and thus reconstruct the PDF in the whole integration domain $\Omega$.
 Due to our pre-training assumptions, we expect that a very precise sampling of the non-Important Region is unnecessary, as their overall contribution to the integral and consequently the corresponding uncertainty are minor.
 Additionally, our main focus is to construct the non-Important Regions computationally efficiently, rather than generating a very detailed representation of the substructures that exist within them.

 In practice, for each of the $N_{B\cup N}$ cells in the Boundary and Noise Regions, we construct an enlarged hyper-rectangular domain $\{ \tilde{\Omega}^{(k)} \}_{k=1}^{N_{B\cup N}}$.
 Each enlarged domain $\tilde{\Omega}^{(k)} $ contains exactly one measured boundary or noise cell along with its adjacent unobserved states, ensuring a one-to-one correspondence with $\Omega_B\cup\Omega_N$, and a number of hyper-rectangles bounded from above by $M$.
 The previously missing integral contribution associated with the unobserved cells, is explicitly taken into account by the redistribution of samples from $\Omega_B \cup \Omega_N$ to these enlarged sub-domains, while ensuring no extra sampling is required.
 The integral estimator, in this corrected setup is: